chunheisiu/NBA-POTW-Regression/README.md

 * Shirley Li ([@Shirleyiscool](https://github.com/Shirleyiscool))
 * Charles Siu ([@chunheisiu](https://github.com/chunheisiu))

+### Introduction
+This group project used various data sources related to NBA players to predict how likely a player is to receive the Play of the Week award, as well as to predict his salary, for a given NBA season.
+It is part of the coursework for the *MSDS 601 Linear Regression Analysis* class at the University of San Francisco.

+### Description

 ### Description of Dataset
 Our dataset is a combination of the following datasets with regards to NBA: